ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 The consolidation phase also introduced a pattern of institutional pre‑judgment, in which preventive measures and high‑volume case intake were activated before final rulings were issued.
 These mechanisms do not determine outcomes, but they signal the elevation of Section 112 into a domain of heightened constitutional sensitivity and further entrench its position outside ordinary legislative contestation.

+Finally, the expansion of ethical oversight into the domain of legislative conduct marks a structural redefinition of parliamentary immunity.
+The shift from protecting legislative autonomy to enforcing constitutional conformity indicates the effective end of classical immunity in the Thai context and further constrains the scope of permissible parliamentary engagement with Section 112.

 Section 112 remains formally amendable.
 In practice, the consolidation phase has rendered meaningful reform structurally unattainable within the existing institutional framework.